Ev-Kirche-im-Rheinland/guideline-dealing_vulnerabilities/README.md

 ## vulnerability scanning
 - the organization will use a vulnerability scanner to search for any weaknesses and missing patches on its IT systems.
-- the network of the organization will undergo scanning regulary
+- the network of the organization will undergo scanning regulary. depending on the specific risk, this can be done several times a year or continuously
 - the vendors of servers, PCs, tablets, printers, switches, routers, and peripherals will be checked for firmware patch availability.
 - any missing patches discovered through the vulnerability scanning will be promptly installed, and any vulnerabilities found will be promptly addressed.